 Inmates who are eligible for parole will be considered on an individual basis as calculated according to the Parole Board's guidelines.
 Prior to a parole hearing, an agent of the Parole Board will conduct an interview with you to obtain a home and job plan.
 This plan will be part of a report submitted to the Parole Board summarizing your conduct while incarcerated, program participation, mental and physical health, and any other significant information.
-The Parole Board will also review an investigation report which outlines the offense(s) for which you are serving time, your prior criminal history, as well as your personal and social The Parole Board will also review any reports from the Alabama history.
-Department of Corrections such as the warden's report, psychological reports, and disciplinary reports when making a paroling decision.
+The Parole Board will also review an investigation report which outlines the offense(s) for which you are serving time, your prior criminal history, as well as your personal and social history.
+The Parole Board will also review any reports from the Alabama Department of Corrections such as the warden's report, psychological reports, and disciplinary reports when making a paroling decision.
 In addition, the law requires the Parole Board to notify certain officials such as the Attorney General, Judges, District Attorneys, Police Chiefs and victim(s) of certain crimes prior to a hearing.
 All hearings require thirty (30) days prior notice.
 The notified individuals are entitled to come to your hearing and give their opinion.
 All parties notified also have the option of submitting their opinion in written correspondence if they are unable or choose not to attend.
 It is up to you to notify family members or representatives to attend the hearing on your behalf.
 You are not allowed to attend your parole hearing while you are under ADOC supervision.
 The Parole Board considers testimony and documented correspondence before making a decision.

 If your parole is denied, the Parole Board can give a maximum set off of five years or to the end of your sentence if your sentence is within five years.
 If parole is granted, the Parole Board will notify you of your release date.
-Release may take longer if your home plan is in another state or if parole has been ordered to a half-way house or transition center.
+Release may take longer if your home plan is in another state or if parole has been ordered to a halfway house or transition center.
 When released on parole, you should report immediately to the assigned parole officer.
+All correctional officers and support staff to include contract employees are responsible for maintaining inmate discipline.
+All staff have a responsibility to report any inmate seen committing an infraction contained in this handbook.
+In the event you do commit an infraction, you will receive a disciplinary report or a behavior citation depending on the seriousness of the violation and if you are in good time earning status.